bet01/workshops/monitoring/README.md

 Then navigate to http://localhost:9090 in your browser and run the query `weather_request_total` you will then see the value scraped by Prometheus from your app.

+Next navigate to Grafana at http://localhost:3000 and login with admin/admin, skip changing password.

 ## Zipkin